mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 \end{table}

 The overall high out-of-sample performance in Table \ref{tab:metrics} across the majority of categories suggests that the model is effective for practical applications in land cover classification, though further refinement is recommended for categories showing lower accuracy and higher misclassification rates.

+We can compare our results across multiple models using the figure below in \ref{fig:model_compare} from [@kerner2024accurate].
+This plot represents multiple performance metrics of land cover models that include an ‘agricultural’ category specifically for Tanzania.
+Our model’s performance is indicated by the dashed line.
+The high level of performance - particularly for the more challenging F1 score - is not surprising given that our model is specifically trained on Tanzanian data, while the other models are typically global or regional models.
+On the other hand, most of these models include only a single ‘agricultural’ class, meaning their prediction task is a significantly easier one than the one presented here.
+Given this our strong out-of-sample performance is notable.

 \begin{figure}[H]
   \centering
   \includegraphics[width=0.8\linewidth]{/home/mmann1123/Documents/github/YM_TZ_crop_classifier/writeup/figures/model_performance.png}